MattArnold/matt-arnold.com/src/blog/2005-04-15-broke-from-taxes.md

 **[ext_21159](https://www.dreamwidth.org/users/ext_21159)** on Apr.
 15, 2005 7:37 PM

-One of 's co-workers says I can file an extension and make all the claims I need to make, so I might avoid the poorhouse after all!
+One of cosette_valjean's co-workers says I can file an extension and make all the claims I need to make, so I might avoid the poorhouse after all!

 ---